A hand holding a small white card with the message 'I can't do it' written on it, while a pair of scissors is cutting through the card.

 When faced with adversity, don’t take things personally.

 Understand that challenges happen to everyone.
-It’s what we do with these challenges that create our character and cultivate resiliency.
+It’s what we do with these challenges that creates our character and cultivates resiliency.

 Chances are that you’ve experienced many challenges in life and have come out the other side.
 This is resiliency.
 You’ve made it!